LennartHennigs/DIYStreamDeck/README.md

 ## Configuration

-In the [`key_def.json`](https://github.com/LennartHennigs/DIYStreamDeck/blob/main/src/pi_pico/key_def.json) configuration file, each app is defined as a JSON object with key-value pairs, with two entries: `key_definitions` and `folders`.
-In the `key_definitions` area the different keys for various apps are defined with the key numbers (0-15).
-In `folders` key sets can be defined that can be assigned to a key.
+In the [`key_def.json`](https://github.com/LennartHennigs/DIYStreamDeck/blob/main/src/pi_pico/key_def.json) configuration file, each app is defined as a JSON object with key-value pairs, with three entries: `key_definitions`, `folders`, and `global`.

+- In the `key_definitions` area the different keys for various apps are defined with the key numbers (0-15).
+- In `folders` key sets can be defined that can be assigned to a key.
+- The `global` section contains default key definitions for all apps and folders.
+They can be "overwritten" via specific folder or app definition.

 These are the possible fields for a key entry: